 During my creative work with thousands of students between ages four and eighteen years, along with my continuing experience as a full time mom I have found the following practices work:

 - Affirmations – “I am … “ (fill in the gaps with what the individual would like to enhance, the emphasis being on detail).
 Eg: instead of “I am clever”, rather “I can easily understand maths sums”.
-Let the child write their own affirmation about what is important to them as this will empower them and assist them to remember it and repeat it daily.
+Let the child write their own affirmation about what is important to them as this will empower your child and assist him or her to remember it and repeat it daily.

 - Breathing – Shortness of breath can add to high emotions and unclear thoughts.
 This brain refresher should be used throughout the day when needed: Breathe in deeply and slowly, fill your lungs completely and exhale completely, breathing slowly.
 Repeat for one minute.